IgnacioCodesPython/BatCalculator/README.md

 ```

 # The end
 We hope that made you learn about the app and math examples!
 Let's start using it!
-Download the **HTML** file to get started!
+Download the **HTML, JS and CSS** files to get started!